How we approach designing and delivering services for residents

 3. Recognize that digital services require teams and competencies, not just software

 Support research, design, delivery, and integration with expert teams and by empowering non-traditional designers and technologists.

 Develop a shared strategy for how to support digital services

 A document articulating our shared goals, how we’re going to accomplish them, who we need on our teams, and how we’ll be held accountable to reaching those goals.

 Build teams of experts to create shared resources in order to meet digital service goals for residents, and get other departments to join in the movement.

 Support templates, training, and standards across departments.
 Develop guardrails to provide autonomy while ensuring usability, accessibility, and effectiveness.

-4. Cultivate digital community
+4. Cultivate a community of learning

 Invest in shareable, discoverable research

 Prioritize open solutions so we can share the source code.
 Provide clear methods for collaboration with digital communities within the City of Austin and beyond.